yorek/zeppelin-sqlserver-docker/README.md

 https://github.com/yorek/incubator-zeppelin

-This docker image is build using the "development" branch
+This docker image is build using the "development" branch, which contains the branch with the latest developments

 ## Usage

 After having installed your docker environment you can get the image using the docker command (via docker shell)

-    docker pull yorek/zeppelin-sqlserver
+    docker pull yorek/zeppelin-sqlserver:development

 once the image is downloaded you can run it using the docker command

-    docker run -p 8080:8080 --name zeppelin -d yorek/zeppelin-sqlserver
+    docker run -p 8080:8080 --name zeppelin -d yorek/zeppelin-sqlserver:development

 after that you can use a browser to connect to your docker machine ip address to use Zeppelin.
-If you don't know such ip address you can get it using the followin command
+If you don't know such ip address you can get it using the following command

     docker-machine ip